Highett (West) - Cheltenham

 Table Chart PROFILE FAQ

-Highett (West) - Cheltenham displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region
+Highett (West) - Cheltenham displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

 Frequently Asked Questions - Housing